3 Different Types of Insects That Eat Wood

 They are usually seen in timber paneling, antiques, crates, and door frames.
 Powder post beetles find oak, cherry, and hickory hardwood floors particularly attractive.

-It can also infest bamboo and can be a significant issue in lumber yards.
+It can also infest bamboo, a significant issue in lumber yards.

-This insect gets its name because, given enough time and opportunity, it can turn wood into fine, powdery dust.
+This insect gets its name because it can turn wood into fine, powdery dust, given enough time and opportunity.

-Because this beetle is primarily active at night, homeowners are likelier to notice the damage and the boreholes than the insects.
+Because this beetle is primarily active at night, homeowners will likely notice the damage and boreholes more often than the insects.

 It rarely uses wood older than five years and prefers woodhumid or moist wood (above 12%).